Rob Page: Wales

 For 2022 World Cup qualification, Wales were drawn in Group E with Belgium, Czech Republic, Belarus and Estonia with Page again acting as interim manager.
 Wales finished second in Group E and progressed to the qualification play-off stage.
 On 5 June 2022, Page led Wales to a 1–0 win over Ukraine in the European qualification play-off final, to qualify for the 2022 FIFA World Cup, the country's first World Cup appearance since 1958.
-Fifteen days later, Giggs resigned ahead of his trial, making Page the permanent manager until the end of the World Cup.
+15 days later, Giggs resigned ahead of his trial, making Page the permanent manager until the end of the World Cup.
 In September 2022, Page signed a four-year contract with the Football Association of Wales.
 Wales were eliminated from the World Cup in the group stage, having won just one point; they came from behind to earn a draw against the United States, before losing 2–0 to Iran and 3–0 to England.
 Page said that his team had failed to show their "true colours" in Qatar.

+Wales were relegated from League A at the end of the 2022–23 UEFA Nations League campaign as they finished behind the Netherlands, Belgium and Poland with one point gained from six games.
+They then finished third in their group for UEFA Euro 2024 qualifying, behind Turkey and Croatia, and were placed in Path A of the qualifying play-offs.
+A 4–1 victory over Finland in the semi-finals took them into the final at the Cardiff City Stadium.
+However, they were eliminated after losing to Poland in a penalty shoot-out, which was the nation's first competitive penalty shoot-out.
+He came under further pressure in June 2024 following a goalless draw with Gibraltar and heavy defeat to Slovakia.
+On 21 June, The FAW announced that Page's contract had been terminated.
+Page later said it was hard to come to terms with his sacking.

+Liverpool U21

+On 24 June 2025, Page joined Liverpool as under-21s manager.